How to Replace a Toilet Shut off Valve Fast!

-Today I will show you how to replace a leaking toilet shut off valve.
-This is an easy task which you should finish in under one hour depending on your experience level.
+Today I will show you how to replace a leaking toilet shut-off valve.
+This is an easy task that you should finish in under one hour, depending on your experience level.

 A supply line is inexpensive and saves you the time of having to replace it in the near future.

-Toilet shut off valves are rarely used and as a result normally get stuck.
-When you finally force them to close, you may notice that they will start to leak.
+Toilet shut-off valves are rarely used and, as a result, normally get stuck.
+When you force them to close, you may notice that they will start leaking.

-The shut off valve contains a rubber washer which creates a watertight seal and preventing any leaks.
-With time, the rubber washer deteriorates and this is the main reason shut off valves leaks.
-You might also hear a vibrating sound after each flush as the tank refills.
+The shut-off valve contains a rubber washer, creating a watertight seal and preventing leaks.
+With time, the rubber washer deteriorates, which is why shut-off valves leak.
+After each flush, you might also hear a vibrating sound as the tank refills.

 The vibration is caused by the rubber washer moving about the valve as the water flows out.
-You will also notice that after the tank is full the vibration stops.
+You will also notice that the vibration stops after the tank is full.

-Although repairing the shut off washer is possible, replacing the entire valve is the long term and better repair.
+Although repairing the shut-off washer is possible, replacing the entire valve is a long-term and better repair.

 Related: How to replace a toilet fill valve.

-Prior to replacing a toilet shut off valve you will first need to know the type of valve you have.
-There are basically 3 types of valves:
+Prior to replacing a toilet shut-off valve, you will first need to know the type of valve you have.
+There are basically three types of valves:

-1. Compression valve – This is the type of valve that is neither soldered nor threaded to the pipe.
+1. Compression valve – This type of valve is neither soldered nor threaded to the pipe.
 It uses a brass compression ring which is deformed using a nut to make it tight.
-This is type of valve you you should use.
+This is a type of valve you should use.

 2. Threaded valve – This type of valve is threaded straight on the pipe.
-Compression valves are used on copper pipes but threaded valves are mostly used with iron pipes.
+Compression valves are used on copper pipes, but threaded valves are used primarily with iron pipes.

-3. Sweat valve – Sweat valves are normally soldered on the pipe.
-They have a slightly larger diameter than the pipe which is filled with hot solder which sticks it to the pipe.
-Replacing a sweat shut off valve you need a solder torch and you also need to have a fire extinguisher on stand-by.
-If you are not comfortable replacing this type of valve you should go ahead and call a plumber.
+3. Sweat valve – Sweat valves are generally soldered on the pipe.
+They have a slightly larger diameter than the pipe, which is filled with hot solder, which sticks it to the pipe.
+Replacing a sweat shut-off valve, you need a soldering torch, and you also need to have a fire extinguisher on standby.
+If you are uncomfortable replacing this type of valve, you should call a plumber.

-How to Replace a Leaking Toilet Shut Shut off Valve
+How to Replace a Leaking Toilet Shut-off Valve

 how-to-replace-a-toilet-shut-off-valve